-Head of Faculty - Miss L Bunton Ibunton@bishop.towerhamlets.sch.uk

-Lessons per 2 week cycle: 4 (1 double lesson, 2 single lessons)
+Head of Faculty - Mr H Kwabi hkwabi@bishop.towerhamlets.sch.uk Lessons per 2 week cycle : 4 (1 double lesson, 2 single lessons)

-- All activities are selected to ensure that we teach all subject content on the national curriculum as well as meet the aims.
-Our schemes of work are designed to challenge students across a broad range of physical activities and be active for sustained periods of time in every lesson. - In year 7 core skills are taught, in year 8 we develop these core skills and teach advanced skills then in year 9 the advances skills are developed in to decision making and tactical awareness including rules and regulations.
-Eg. Invasion game basketball shooting: Y7 Core skills lay-up with dominant hand, Y8 advanced skills lay-up with non-dominant hand and reverse lay-up, Y9 euro step/ selection of correct shot to outwit opponents within the rules of the sport. - In year 7 all students complete the first half term in forms as baseline assessment to identify practical ability, knowledge and understanding from KS2. - The curriculum is taught in arbitrary order due to facility clashes.
-All students in each year group will cover the same physical activities throughout the year just in different orders. - All physical activities (excluding fitness) can be assessed at GCSE/BTEC/VCERT whilst still providing a varied curriculum for those who choose not to continue into KS4 examinable PE. - Theory is taught through practical throughout KS3 which links directly to the GCSE/BTEC/VCERT curriculums.
+• All activities are selected to ensure that we teach all subject content on the national curriculum as well as meet the aims.
+Our schemes of work are designed to challenge students across a broad range of physical activities and be active for sustained periods of time in every lesson.

+• In year 8 we develop core skills and teach advanced skills then in year 9 the advances skills are developed in to decision making and tactical awareness including rules and regulations.
+Eg. Invasion game - basketball - shooting: Y7 Core skills - lay-up with dominant hand, Y8 advanced skills - lay-up with non-dominant hand and reverse lay-up, Y9 - euro step/ selection of correct shot to outwit opponents within the rules of the sport.

+In year 7 all students complete the first half term in forms as baseline assessment to identify practical ability, knowledge and understanding from KS2.
+The curriculum is taught in arbitrary order due to facility clashes.
+All students in each year group will cover the same physical activities throughout the year just in different orders.

+• All physical activities (excluding fitness) can be assessed at GCSE/BTEC/VCERT whilst still providing a varied curriculum for those who choose not to continue into KS4 examinable PE.

+• Theory is taught through practical throughout KS3 which links directly to the GCSE/BTEC/VCERT curriculums.